anishkny/webgif/README.md

 1. Use [Puppeteer](https://github.com/GoogleChrome/puppeteer) to launch a headless Chrome window
 1. Use `setInterval` to take screenshots and save them to disk
-1. Navigate to specified URL and waits for specified duration
+1. Navigate to target URL and wait for specified duration
 1. Use [gifencoder](https://github.com/eugeneware/gifencoder) to create anumated GIF out of saved screenshots

 See [`index.js`](index.js)